Swaledale and Muker meadows

 Swaledale sheep pens

-This is one of the reasons for my visit, the sheep pens of Black Scar House.
+This is one of the reasons for my visit, the sheep pens of Beck Meetings.
 I have seen many sheep folds on my walks but this is one of the finest.
 The little hut in the middle adds real character to the scene.

 It was a pleasant day so I sat on a nearby rise and produced this watercolour sketch.